henrylong719/medical-voice-agent/README.md

 Some symptoms may require urgent help.

-The project is designed to support emergency guardrails before normal triage.
+The project includes deterministic emergency guardrails before normal triage.

 Examples of red-flag symptoms include: